hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 | Minimum | 2           | 4             | 16 GB RAM | 40GB |
 | Scaled  | 2           | 8             | 32 GB RAM | 40GB |

--> **Note:** Per VMWare’s recommendation, always allocate the least amount of CPU necessary.
+-> **Note:** Per VMware’s recommendation, always allocate the least amount of vCPUs and cores necessary and scale the resources based on application demand.
 HashiCorp recommends starting with 4 CPUs and increasing if necessary.

 #### Hardware Sizing Considerations